 Concessions offered for

-I work with individual clients aged 16+ on a 1:1 basis.
-I am not able to offer couples or group counselling.
+I work with individuals aged 16+ on a 1:1 basis.

-I have professional indemnity insurance, am registered with the Information Commissioner's Office, and am a member of the Protecting Vulnerable Groups (PVG) Scheme.
+I have professional indemnity and public liability insurance, am registered with the Information Commissioner's Office, and am a member of the Protecting Vulnerable Groups (PVG) Scheme.